yunjey/show-attend-and-tell/README.md

 ```

-For feeding the image to the VGGNet, you should resize the MSCOCO image dataset to the fixed size of 224x224.
+For feeding the image to the <i>VGGNet</i>, you should resize the <i>MSCOCO image dataset</i> to the fixed size of 224x224.
 Run command below then resized images will be stored in `image/train2014_resized/` and `image/val2014_resized/` directory.

 ```bash
 $ python resize.py
 ```

-Before training the model, you have to preprocess the MSCOCO caption dataset.
+Before training the model, you have to preprocess the <i>MSCOCO caption dataset</i>.
 To generate caption dataset and image feature vectors, run command below.

 ```bash
 $ python prepro.py
 ```

-#### Train the model
+### Train the model

-To train the caption generating model, run command below.
+To train the image captioning model, run command below.

 ```bash
 $ python train.py
 ```

-#### (optional) Tensorboard visualization
+### (optional) Tensorboard visualization

 I have provided a tensorboard visualization for real-time debugging.
 Open the new terminal, run command below and open `http://localhost:6005/` into your web browser.